Hope Mirrlees: Writing

 Mirrlees' 600-line modernist poem, Paris: A Poem, published in 1920 by Leonard and Virginia Woolf's Hogarth Press, is the subject of increasing attention by scholars of modernism, inspired by Julia Briggs's considerable study, and is considered by some to have had an influence on the work of her friend, T. S. Eliot, and on that of Virginia Woolf.

-Mirrlees set her first novel, Madeleine: One of Love's Jansenists (1919), in and around the literary circles of the 17th Century Précieuses, and particularly those salons frequented by Mlle de Scudéry.
+Mirrlees set her first novel, Madeleine: One of Love's Jansenists (1919), in and around the literary circles of the 17th Century Précieuses, and particularly those salons frequented by Madeleine de Scudéry.
+Virginia Woolf remarked both in public and private that she could not get 'an ounce of joy' from the novel and gave it an ambivalent review in The Times Literary Supplement, but helped Mirrlees find a publisher for it and later wrote that she regretted judging it so harshly.
 Mirrlees later used medieval Spanish culture as part of the background of her second novel, The Counterplot (1924).

-Lud-in-the-Mist was reprinted in 1970 in mass-market paperback format by Lin Carter, without the author's permission, for the Ballantine Adult Fantasy series, and then again by Del Rey in 1977.
-The "unauthorised" nature of the 1970 reprint is explained by the fact that, as Carter indicated in his introduction, he and the publishing company could not even ascertain whether the author was alive or dead, "since our efforts to trace this lady [Mirrlees] have so far been unsuccessful."
+Without the author's knowledge, Lud-in-the-Mist was reprinted in 1970 in mass-market paperback format as part of the Ballantine Adult Fantasy series edited by Lin Carter, and then again by Del Rey in 1977.
+The book had fallen into the public domain in the United States as the copyright had not been renewed in 1954 or 1955, which was the statute at the time.
+In his introduction, Carter wrote that he and the publishing company could not even ascertain whether the author was alive or dead, "since our efforts to trace this lady [Mirrlees] have so far been unsuccessful."

 Since 2000, Mirrlees' work has undergone another resurgence in popularity, marked by new editions of her poetry, an entry in the Dictionary of National Biography and several scholarly essays by critic Julia Briggs, new introductions to Lud-in-the-Mist by writer Neil Gaiman and scholar Douglas A. Anderson, essays and a brief biography by writer Michael Swanwick, an artist-book facsimile reprint of Paris, a poem by printer and publisher Hurst Street Press, and translations of Lud-in-the-Mist into German and Spanish.

 Joanna Russ wrote a short story, The Zanzibar Cat (1971), in homage to Hope Mirrlees and as a critique of Lud-in-the-Mist and as a commentary on fantasy writing more generally, describing Fairyland "half in affectionate parody, but the other half very seriously indeed".

 Hope-in-the-Mist, a book-length study of Mirrlees and her work by Michael Swanwick, was published by Temporary Culture in 2009.

 The Collected Poems of Hope Mirrlees was published by Fyfield Books (Carcanet Press) in 2011 (edited by Sandeep Parmar).
 It includes previously unpublished poems, the full text of Paris, her later poems and prose essays from the 1920s.
 Sandeep Parmar is currently writing a biography of Mirrlees as well.
 She also features in the group biography Square Haunting by Francesca Wade (2020), in the biographical section on Jane Ellen Harrison.